milkyware/milkyware.github.io/_drafts/customising-httpclient-logging.md

 ### Log Levels

 ILogger also offers **6 log levels** (Critical, Error, Warning, Information, Debug, Trace) which allows the volume and severity of the gathered logs to be dialled up/down.
-When combined with **[log categories](#log-categories)**, this can produce a fine-grain control over the logs produced by the various ***components*** which make up an application..
+When combined with **[log categories](#log-categories)**, this can produce a fine-grain control over the logs produced by the various ***components*** which make up an application.

 ``` json
 {